TomasHubelbauer/svg-screencast/readme.md

 ### Add an option to flip back to the first frame at the end of the video

-Do this by creating a CSS rule targetting all images with IDs and hiding them using an animation.
+Do this by creating a CSS rule targetting all images with classes and hiding them using an animation.

 ### Consider optionally adding a scrubbar or another animation length indicator